gsa-oes/office-of-evaluation-sciences/_projects/1607-patient-health-it.md

 ## What was the impact?

-Initial analysis and estimates suggest that the revised AVS instructions lead to a 9.98% increase in the probability that patients would activate their online portal account upon receiving their AVS, .
+Initial analysis and estimates suggest that the revised AVS instructions lead to a 9.98% increase in the probability that patients would activate their online portal account upon receiving their AVS.